github/docs/content/apps/creating-github-apps/writing-code-for-a-github-app/building-ci-checks-with-a-github-app.md

 ## Step 2.3.
 Run RuboCop

-So far your code clones the repository and creates check runs using your CI server.
+So far, your code clones the repository and creates check runs using your CI server.
 Now you'll get into the details of the [RuboCop linter](https://docs.rubocop.org/rubocop/usage/basic_usage.html#code-style-checker) and [checks annotations](/rest/checks#create-a-check-run).

-First, add code to run RuboCop and save the style code errors in JSON format.
+First, you'll add code to run RuboCop and save the style code errors in JSON format.

 Under `clone_repository`, where it says `# ADD CODE HERE TO RUN RUBOCOP #`, add the following code: